Savio Preparatory High School

 St. Dominic Savio Preparatory High School, formerly St. Dominic Savio High School, was a Roman Catholic high school located in the East Boston neighborhood of Boston, Massachusetts.
 The school was founded in 1958 and closed in 2007.

 History

 The school was founded as an all-boys school in 1958 by the Salesians of Don Bosco, a Catholic religious order.
 Alumnus Paul Abbott recalled a day when the student body voted on whether the school should add football or hockey as a new sport:

 It was 1970, the Bobby Orr era in Boston, so we chose hockey.

-In 1993, the Salesians of Don Bosco closed Savio, but an alumni group lead by Peter J. Bagley redesigned an education strategy, convert to a coeducational preparatory school and leased a portion of the property.
+In 1993, the Salesians of Don Bosco closed Savio, but an alumni group led by Peter J. Bagley redesigned an education strategy, convert to a coeducational preparatory school and leased a portion of the property.

 New direction

-From 1995–2005, Savio Prep's enrollment grew to over 400 co-ed students.
+From 1995 to 2005, Savio Prep's enrollment grew to over 400 co-ed students.
 In 2003, a former athletic director pleaded guilty to molesting three female athletes, and in 2006 a former wrestling coach pleaded guilty to raping two students and hazing three others.
 Enrollment declined and finances became tight.